urveshpatel50/Flickr/FlickrTest/README.md

 **Test cases**

-I've written two test cases for the viewmodel.
+I've written quickly two test cases for the viewmodel.

 **Improvements:**

  I have displayed same loading for the search and pagination which could be separated.
- I haven't covered much test cases but requirement was for two so I have taken lightly If I would have a mapping for error messages then I would have covered more error scenarios rather than displaying backend error messages.
+ If I would have a mapping for error messages then I would have covered more error scenarios rather than displaying backend error messages.
  API base url and api_key should be move into .properties file